-Boxing: I’m not scared to fight Nikhat Zareen in trials, it’s just a formality, says Mary Kom
+Boxing is not Bindra’s business: Mary Kom responds to controversy over Zareen’s demand for trial

 “I am not scared to face Nikhat Zareen,” said boxer MC Mary Kom, responding to the controversy over the trials for the Olympic qualifiers.
+The boxer also slammed Abhinav for backing Zareen’s demand for a trial.

 Zareen has asked for a trial bout against Mary Kom, to decide the 51kg category boxer before the Indian squad for next year’s Olympic qualifiers is named.
 This was after the Boxing Federation of India stated that it intends to pick six-time world champion Mary Kom for the event in China on the back of her recent bronze medal-winning performance at the World Championships in Russia.